Setting up a blog that makes money is essential if you want to eventually earn a full-time income from it.

 You’ll always see ads about some sort of online business where you won’t need your own website.

-Nearly all affiliate marketing companies we’ve encountered ask for your website and what kind of website you have before approving you as affiliates.
+Also, nearly all affiliate marketing companies we’ve encountered ask for your website and what kind of website you have before approving you as an affiliate.

-So, if you really want to make it as an online entrepreneur and especially a professional blogger, you’ll need a professional-looking website that you can monetise (READ: you’re physically able to because some platforms have restrictions).
+So, if you really want to make it as an online entrepreneur and especially a professional blogger, you’ll need a professional-looking website that you can monetise.

-This means you need to use a proper platform that won’t limit your ability to monetise your site.
+The first thing you need to do is make sure that you use a proper platform that won’t limit your ability to monetise your site.

 In other words, not Blogger.